PiotrKrasnowski/MDL_and_Generalization_Guarantees_for_Representation_Learning/README.md

 - numpy
 - numbers

-## Evaluation
+## Reproduction of the results

-To evaluate the results reported in our paper, run firstly the script ['main.py'].
+To reproduce the results reported in our paper, run firstly the script ['main.py'].
 The full training time may take several hours, but it could be shortened by reducing the number of repetitions (line 13) from 5 to 1.
 The training results and the trained models are stored in the directory ['results'], with a proper timestamp.

 The training results could be visualized using the script ['analyze_results.py'].
 In line 5 of the script, it is necessary to select a timestamp pointing to the right folder with the results.
 The produced graphs will be saved in the directory ['figures'], with the same timestamp.